aws/amazon-freertos/doc/guidance.md

 # Overview
 This is about how to use Doxygen to maintain the API documents.
+These instructions will only generate the libraries in this repository.

 There are three parts:

 - Doxygen configuration and layout.
 - A separate file to structure the documents